kmruiz/kmr.today/posts/2025-05-04-software-that-changes.md

 Knowing the quirks of PHP's database connection caching, how and when Java's GC kicks in, that Python's default arguments are mutable singletons or when to use React's useEffect is useful.
 But none of these guarantee good software.

-For most non-specialised domains, like the typical web app or mobile application, the specific technology you choose is often secondary.
+For most non-specialised domains, like the typical web app or mobile app, the specific technology you choose is often secondary.
 The choice still matters for things like performance, cost, team speed or security, but they rarely determine if a system is maintainable or correct.
 There are languages that are more dense and can contain more information (Rust for example), but they are not enough.